Getting Python Types Right with RightTyper: Related Work

-While better able to cope with Python's dynamic nature than purely static approaches, AI-based methods are inherently unsound: their predicted types are not guaranteed to reflect actual program behavior.
-By combining AI-based and static inference, approaches such as TypeWriter, HiTyper, and Typilus can reject incorrect types---but risk leaving more of the code unannotated~\cite{typewriter, hityper}.
+While better able to cope with Python's dynamic nature than purely static approaches, AI-based methods are inherently unsound: their predicted types may not reflect actual program behavior.
+By combining AI-based and static or dynamic inference, approaches such as TypeWriter, HiTyper, Typilus, and RunTyper can reject incorrect types---but risk leaving more of the code unannotated~\cite{typewriter, hityper}.
 Furthermore, these approaches often only support a limited, small type vocabulary and perform poorly on rare types, making them less effective when encountering custom or evolving types~\cite{type4py}.
-Unlike AI-based approaches, \systemname{} produces sound annotations that reflect actual runtime behavior.
+Unlike AI-based approaches, \righttyper{} produces annotations grounded in actual runtime behavior.